wilkin547/docs.es-es/docs/framework/unmanaged-api/diagnostics/isymunmanagedwriter-initialize-method.md

 ## <a name="parameters"></a>Parámetros
  `emitter`
- [in] Un puntero a la interfaz emisora de metadatos.
+ [in] A pointer to the metadata emitter interface.

  `filename`
- [in] El nombre de archivo al que se escriben los símbolos de depuración.
+ [in] The file name to which the debugging symbols are written.
 Si se especifica un nombre de archivo para un escritor que no usa nombres de archivo, se omite este parámetro.

  `pIStream`
- [in] Si se especifica, el escritor de símbolos emitirá los símbolos en el determinado <xref:System.Runtime.InteropServices.ComTypes.IStream> en lugar de en el archivo especificado en el `filename` parámetro.
+ [in] If specified, the symbol writer will emit the symbols into the given <xref:System.Runtime.InteropServices.ComTypes.IStream> rather than to the file specified in the `filename` parameter.
 El parámetro `pIStream` es opcional.

  `fFullBuild`
- [in] `true` si se trata de una recompilación completa; `false` si se trata de una compilación incremental.
+ [in] `true` if this is a full rebuild; `false` if this is an incremental compilation.

 ## <a name="return-value"></a>Valor devuelto
- S_OK si el método se realiza correctamente; en caso contrario, E_FAIL u otro código de error.
+ S_OK if the method succeeds; otherwise, E_FAIL or some other error code.

 ## <a name="requirements"></a>Requisitos
- **Encabezado**: CorSym.idl, CorSym.h
+ **Header:** CorSym.idl, CorSym.h

 ## <a name="see-also"></a>Vea también